francoisedumas/stimulus-trail/README.md

 # Deploying with Heroku

+## Solving issue with Sqlite3

+If using Sqlite3 you have the next error with Heroku `Detected sqlite3 gem which is not supported on Heroku:` To solve it follow the [article here](https://devcenter.heroku.com/articles/sqlite3) or [article here](https://www.codecademy.com/articles/deploy-rails-to-heroku)

 ## Solving issue with Gemfile.lock
 I had issues with the Gemfile.lock and with the next error
 ```